arangodb/docs/3.10/graphs-pregel-algorithms.md

 ### PageRank

-PageRank is a well known algorithm to rank documents in a graph.
+PageRank is a well known algorithm to rank vertices in a graph: the more important a vertex, the higher rank it gets.
+It goes back to L. Page and S. Brin's [paper](http://infolab.stanford.edu/pub/papers/google.pdf) and is used to rank pages in in search engines (hence the name).
 The algorithm runs until the execution converges.
-Specify a custom threshold with the parameter `threshold`, to run for a fixed number of iterations use the `maxGSS` parameter.
+To specify a custom threshold, use the `threshold` parameter; to run for a fixed number of iterations, use the `maxGSS` parameter.
-PageRank is a well-known algorithm to rank vertices in a graph: the more important a vertex, the higher rank it gets.
-It goes back to L. Page and S. Brin's [paper](http://infolab.stanford.edu/pub/papers/google.pdf) and is used to rank pages in in search engines (hence the name).

 The rank of a vertex is a positive real number.
 The algorithm starts with every vertex having the same rank (one divided by the number of vertices) and sends its rank to its out-neighbors.
 The computation proceeds in iterations.
 In each iteration, the new rank is computed according to the formula "(0.15/total number of vertices) + (0.85 * the sum of all incoming ranks)".
 The value sent to each of the out-neighbors is the new rank divided by the number of those neighbors, thus every out-neighbor gets the same part of the new rank.

 The algorithm stops when at least one of the two conditions is satisfied:
 - The maximum number of iterations is reached.
-This is the same parameter `maxGSS` as for the other algorithms.
+This is the same `maxGSS` parameter as for the other algorithms.
 - Every vertex changes its rank in the last iteration by less than a certain threshold.
-The default threshold is  0.00001, a custom value can be set with the parameter `threshold`.
+The default threshold is  0.00001, a custom value can be set with the `threshold` parameter.

 ```js
 var pregel = require("@arangodb/pregel");
 pregel.start("pagerank", "graphname", {maxGSS: 100, threshold: 0.00000001, resultField: "rank"})